Bussey, Walter

 Walter then spent two seasons with Swansea Town - scoring 18 goals in 72 league starts - prior to arriving at Exeter City where much was expected of the 32-year-old when he made his debut against Swindon Town in December 1936.
 Known for his defence-splitting passes, Walter played 20 league games in his first season (scoring 5 times) followed by 36 league games (6 goals) in 1937/38 and 19 league appearances (5 goals) in the final season before the war.

-With his playing career now over, Walter had a later spell as City's assistant trainer and, remaining in the area, became a painter and decorator before his death in Exeter in 1982.
+Aged thirty-five at the time of war, Walter's playing career had reached its end but, in the years after the war, he was to have a spell as City's assistant trainer and, remaining in the area, became a painter and decorator before his death in Exeter in 1982.

 Appearances